mako-framework/docs/08_learn_more/00_views.md

 > The ```__PARENT__``` string will be replaced by the contents of the parent block.

-Rendering the child template will result in the following output:
+Rendering the child template will result in the HTML document displayed below.

 	<!DOCTYPE html>
 	<html lang="en">